MENU

 And honestly… that’s what most couples are really looking for.

-If you’re dreaming about a small wedding in places like Lake Tahoe or Yosemite National Park, I help couples plan and photograph days that feel effortless, personal, and true to them.
+If you’re dreaming about a small wedding in places like Lake Tahoe or Yosemite, I help couples plan and photograph days that feel effortless, personal, and true to them.

-From location ideas and timelines to permits and all the little details—you don’t have to figure it out on your own.
+From locations and timelines to permits and all the little details, you don’t have to figure it out on your own.

 I'm Kristin Smith